Minced pork noodles

 ‘Miss Car Park’ used a short stubby rice noodle which is available here in Oriental supermarkets but to make life easier I’ve opted for ready made Udon noodles which are identical in texture but longer in length and easily obtainable in any high street supermarket (see below).

 They’re precooked and only require minutes in boiling water which saves time, effort, and more importantly doesn’t compromise on taste.
 If you’re desperate and haven’t got Udon to hand, then any other noodles in your store cupboard can be substituted.

 Minced pork is what the original recipe dictates but again whatever that’s available in your fridge will do.
 I’ve had to resort to chicken, prawns and minced turkey myself on the odd occasion and it still went down a storm with my ‘not so little’ ones.
-For vegetarians, tofu or quorn mince are good alternatives.
+For the vegetarians tofu or quorn mince is a good alternative.
 What really cannot be compromised on is the dark soy sauce and when I say dark I mean dark.
-The brand that you want is Lee Kum Kee (pictured left) which is sold in Tesco or if you’re feeling adventurous, anything from a Chinese supermarket.
+The brand that you want is Lee Kum Kee (see image) which is sold in Tesco or if you’re feeling adventurous, anything from a Chinese supermarket.

 Recipe makes 4 portions

 2 tablespoons vegetable oil